 - 15 percent of the credit history is based on how long you’ve been dealing with credit.
 If you’ve been dealing with credit for a short period, then your credit score might not be that lucrative.

 - 10 percent of your credit score will be dependent on how active you are with credit.
-Do you apply for new loans or not.
+Do you apply for new funding or not.

 - 10 percent of your credit history is based on the diversity of the credit you opt for.
 Is the credit you opt for diverse enough, or is it fixated on certain heads?